-I first came across the Spanish Civil War in 2012 when I was researching a woman called Eileen O’Shaughnessy.
-Eileen was born in South Shields and to cut a long story short, was married to the writer George Orwell.
+First came across the Spanish Civil War in 2012 when I was researching South Shields born Eileen O’Shaughnessy, who was married to writer George Orwell.

-In the documentary I wanted to include this part of their life together, so contacted a guy called Alan Warren.
-Alan was living in Barcelona, and with the organisation Porta de la Historia, they had done mountains of research into the Spanish Civil War and Orwell.
+In the documentary I wanted to include this part of their life together, so contacted Alan Warren.
+Alan was living in Barcelona, and with the organisation Porta de la Historia, they have researched the Spanish Civil War and Orwell.

 I took a flight out to Barcelona and stayed for a few days in a hotel in the Gothic area of the city.
 We met up in a café on Las Ramblas and talked about how we could tell this part of Eileen’s story.